 Without phrases like this, communication would feel incomplete.

-Imagine trying to explain something without saying what it means.
+Imagine trying to explain something without saying what does it mean.
 It would feel unfinished.

 Everyday Examples That Feel Natural